Message of Pope Francis

 Opportunities for Growth.
 To help our children grow in the faith, as well as learn about other cultures, monthly educational and spiritual resources are available from the Mission Office of the Archdiocese of San Francisco.
 You can receive these by e-mail; just give us your current e-mail address.
 Or download the monthly resource files in PDF format on this page.
 Encourage children to pray The World Rosary.
 And all are welcome to join in the annual Christmas Artwork Contest.

-We thank you all for your program’s participation and hope you will continue to do so, as we also would like to encourage participation from more schools and parish religious education programs.
-This is one way to stay connected with the missions – by having our student share their faith in artwork.
+We thank you all for participating in your program and hope that you will continue to do so, as we would also like to encourage more schools and parish religious education programs to participate.
+This is one way to stay connected to missions: by having our students share their faith in works of art.
+We encourage all students to participate in the contest this school year.
+In the links below you can find the registration form.

 Thank you again!